400-pound pig surrendered to Palm Beach County Animal Care and Control

 WEST PALM BEACH, Fla. — A woman will get a chance to say goodbye to her pet pig, "Pork Chop," before he is given to a sanctuary.
 In the meantime, Palm Beach County Animal Care and Control will continue to have custody over the pig, as they have since they took the pig in November.

-Ultimately, it was decided that Kelly Jacobson, who said she has owned the animal since the pig was two days old, would get one visit to animal control facilities to say bye to the animal before he is taken to one of multiple rescue sanctuaries already interested in giving the animal a better life.
+Ultimately, it was decided that Kelly Jacobson, who said she has owned the animal since the pig was 2 days old, would get one visit to animal control facilities to say goodbye to the animal before he is taken to one of the multiple rescue sanctuaries already interested in giving the animal a better life.

-Jacobson maintained, she just wants what’s best for her animal, saying the pig was her emotional support animal.
-She also said she had called animal control every day, and shown up to the center several times a week, but was never allowed to see her animal.
+Jacobson maintained she just wants what's best for her animal, saying the pig was her emotional support animal.
+She also said she had called animal control every day and had shown up to the center several times a week but was never allowed to see her animal.

 "I love this animal," she told the judge.

-An officer and sergeant that interacted with Jacobson and "Pork Chop" during the process of taking him in, said the animal was overweight, had long hooves and tusks, and was usually found left unsupervised.
+An officer and sergeant who interacted with Jacobson and "Pork Chop" during the process of taking him in said the animal was overweight, had long hooves and tusks, and was usually found left unsupervised.

 She said she would do anything for the animal, even if that meant the county had control of the pig.
 She just wanted to be a part of the pig's life.